cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

       [Create/edit teams across departments],[Too fully utilize the teams the company should be able to create teams with members across different departments.
 Additionally a team should be editable, to prevent the occurence of dead teams.], [Viewable Holidays],[When looking up other teams, the user should be able to see what days the members of said team are absent.], [Intuitive design],[The design should create a comprehensible overview for the user when viewing absence periods for both individuals and teams.
 This may include color coordination or additional notes.], [Toggleable UI],[The user should be able to switch between different calendar types, e.g. weekly, monthly, yearly.
-Furthermore, the toggleability should also include options for calendar orientations, e.g. horisontal and vertical.], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
-The program has to use their preset absence codes.], [Tidligere ferie],[],
+Furthermore, the toggleability should also include options for calendar orientations, e.g. horizontal and vertical.], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
+The program has to use their preset absence codes.], [Accessing previous vacation periods],[A team should be able to access previously planned periods of vacation in order to use them as a reference for planning future periods.], [Overwriting SAP/manual registration],[In case of misregistered vacation in SAP or absence periods that is not necessary to register in SAP, the users should be able to add absence manually as well as overwriting vacation imported from SAP.], [Webapplication/mobile access],[The calendar should be accesible remotely, this includes developing it as a webapplication as well as ensuring interface design compatible with both a computer and a mobile device.],
-      [Overwriting SAP/manual registration],[],
-      [Webapplication/mobile access],[],

   ), caption: ("Features that are missing in the current holiday planner at KMD.")
 ) <missing-features-table>

 // HUSK!!! forklar dead teams tak!!!

-AFSLUTNING
+AFSLUTNING.
+TF får vi ud af det her?
+- vi ved nu hvad vores fokuspunkter bør være
+- vi ved hvorfor de ikke gider bruge den gamle løsning /*dobbelttjek om hvad missing features bør indeholde*/
+- vi ved specifikt hvilke ting der er meget vigtige at have med i dne nye løsning

 == PACT